aramachandran7/Blog/content/blog/first-semester-at-olin/index.md

 ---
 title: My First Semester At Olin
 date: "2020-01-27T22:12:03.284Z"
+description: Welcome to my first blog of the twenties – and my first blog post ever.
+Here, you'll learn a little about one student's perspective on the Olin College of Engineering, about some neat little first-year projects, and more!
 ---

 Welcome to my first blog of the twenties – and my first blog post ever.